mohoyt/as3340_vco/README.md

 ## Known Issues
 - [x] Some resistor values need updating in BOM
-- [ ] Holes for toggle switches are slightly too close tigether so legs will need bent to fit until footprint is updated.
+- [ ] Holes for toggle switches are slightly too close together so legs will need bent to fit until footprint is updated.
 - [ ] Footprint for poly timing cap could be much bigger

 [![schematic](img/schematic.png "schematic")](img/schematic.png)